jonasschultemattler/nano/README.md

 TODO
 - Implement hyperloglog() in count.cpp.
 - Test hyperloglog() for different hash functions.
-- Compare run time, space consumption and accuracy to Flajolet-Martin.
+- Compare run time and accuracy to Flajolet-Martin.

 #### Observations: